 Students are responsible for managing their FWS hours and may not work in excess of their FWS award as part of their financial aid package.
 Working in excess of the FWS award could result in reduction of a student's federal student loans and/or PCOM scholarships.

 After a student has been hired for a work study position, the student must complete the below tax and employment paperwork.
 Returning students who worked a PCOM FWS position in the previous academic year do not need to complete the paperwork below again and may continue to Step 3.

-After Step 2 is complete, the financial aid counselor will give the student a Federal Work Study Award Form.
-The student and job supervisor will complete the FWS Award Form and return it to their appropriate financial aid office.
+After Step 2 is complete, the financial aid counselor will give the student a FWS Award Form.
+The student and job supervisor will complete the FWS Award Form and return it to their respective financial aid office.